msfrms/MediaKit/README.md

 # Welcome to MediaKit

 *Build your MediaKit-based player, without constraints.
 Designed for modularity and ease-of-use.
-MediaKit inspired by declarative approach in SwiftUI and want to make player development no more complex than UI develop.*
+MediaKit inspired by declarative approach in SwiftUI and want to make player development no more complex than UI layout.*

 # Why MediaKit?

 The main motivation of *MediaKit* is simple: to help developers, ease-of-use and fast to code develop a player-based applications.
-Develop a player is complex, and there are many complex components. _MediaKit_ provides high level abstractions (similar _LazyList_, _VStack_, _HStack_ and etc in _SwiftUI_) combined which you can create a player.
+Develop a player is complex, and there are many complex components. _MediaKit_ provides high level abstractions (similar _LazyList_, _VStack_, _HStack_ and etc in _SwiftUI_) combined which you can build a player.

 # Media Interface Focus